kylemcdonald/kylemcdonald.net/psac/story.md

 Actually, the last email I sent before the EFF recommended that I stay quiet was directly to Steve Jobs, mentioning that the Secret Service stopped by, and asking if he wanted me to delete the project.
 I wasn't really expecting a response, but I heard that sometimes he responds when an intern sees an interesting email.

-Instead, the EFF found me a lawyer nearby.
+Instead, the EFF found a lawyer for me nearby.
 I forwarded the lawyer some information about the Apple representative, and they spoke.
 My lawyer asked for the representative to make his request in writing, and a few days later he obliged.

 Except the request wasn't sent to us, it was sent directly to the service providers.
 On the 14th, I got a message from Tumblr: